 The Arts & Culture Collaborative, Waterbury Region will mark its 10th Anniversary Year with a special Out for Art event at 5:30 p.m. on Thursday, October 13, 2016, at the Palace Theater’s Poli Club in Waterbury.
-Check back for more details about this evening of exciting performance and exhibits, awards, refreshments, and socializing to celebrate arts and culture in our region.
-We will also keep you posted about additional 10th anniversary events we are planning throughout the year.
+The evening will include art exhibits, exciting performances, recognition of longtime supporters of the ACC, refreshments, and socializing to celebrate arts and culture in our region.

 If you would like to show your support for the ACC and help us continue to promote, connect, collaborate, and advocate for the arts in the Waterbury area, consider a 10th Anniversary seasonal or event sponsorship.
 Click here for details, or contact the ACC at 203-757-0701, ext.
 316, firstname.lastname@example.org or email@example.com.

 Please join the Arts & Culture Collaborative (ACC) and Main Street Waterbury for a free concert featuring The Fulton American Band along with Waterbury’s Valley Chordsmen on Wednesday, August 24 at 6 p.m. in the Waterbury Arts Magnet School Courtyard, 16 South Elm Street in Waterbury.
 The concert is made possible with support from the Arts & Tourism Commission, City of Waterbury, and the Musicians Performance Trust Fund.

 Both musical groups have long, impressive histories.
 The Fulton American Band is the oldest continually running concert band in the United States, and the Valley Chordsmen are an all-male a cappella chorus established in 1947.
 Don’t miss this opportunity to see them perform in downtown Waterbury.